malramsay64/phd-thesis/05_Crystal_Melting/methods.md

 to measure the growth or melting rates of a single face of the crystal.

-The melting rates of each crystal face can

 There is no precedence in the literature for the creation of a slab geometry for a unit cell that doesn't fit in an orthorhombic unit cell.